Imagine you’re visiting a website for the first time. Maybe it’s one that your friend recommended, or you found it through a quick Google search.

 But who really pays attention to it?

-To find out, let’s take a look at the search analytics for an accountant’s website over the course of a year.
+To find out, let’s take a look at some example search analytics for a typical accountant’s website over the course of a year, with numbers rounded.

-In psychology, this is called the Halo Effect — the idea that if you like one aspect of something, you’ll have a positive bias towards the rest of it.
+In psychology, this is called the Halo Effect – the idea that if you like one aspect of something, you’ll have a positive bias towards the rest of it.
 On the other hand, if you dislike part of something, you’re likely to feel negative towards the rest, regardless of its objective quality.

 But how can you go about doing this?